hieu-hugh-nguyen/hieu-hugh-nguyen.github.io/index.md

 ---

-### Projects that I have mentored and/or consulted:
+### Projects that I have provided mentorship and/or consultation:

 - An Early Warning System of Hypoxemia in the ICU
 - Better Diagnosing ADHD (Attention Deficit Hyperactivity Disorder) Using Pre-Diagnostic Questionnaire